School to close as funding withdrawn

 "The school, since I took it over [in September], has been totally in charge of its finances."

-Ms Middleton said the school's annual budget was about £400,000 and all that was being withdrawn.
+Ms Middleton said the annual budget was about £400,000 and all that was being withdrawn.